 ABOUT THE SYDNEY OPERA HOUSE

-The Sydney Opera House embodies beauty, inspiration and the liberating power of art and ideas.
-It is a masterpiece that belongs to all Australians.
-Our mission is two-fold:
+The Sydney Opera House is an iconic Australian institution that embodies beauty, inspiration and the liberating power of art and ideas.

-– We will treasure and renew the Opera House for future generations of artists, audiences and visitors;
+• To treasure and renew the Opera House for future generations of artists, audiences and visitors; and

 For more information about the Sydney Opera House please refer to our website.